 Ensuring our content is accessible is part of our mission.
-While we're working hard to achieve that goal, we realize making our questions accessible to all students is tricky due to the reading-based nature of our website.
+While we're working hard to achieve that goal directly within Albert, we realize the heavy volume of reading can make Albert challenging for some students.
 To combat this, we've highlighted a Chrome Extension that bridges the gap with Albert.
 OpenDyslexic Font integrates quickly and easily into the Google Chrome browser on your students' computers.
-If your students are using different devices to interact with Albert, let us know and we can help you find an appropriate solution!
+If your students are using different devices to interact with Albert, please let us know and we can help you find an appropriate solution!

 Using OpenDyslexic Font for Chrome